Bergm: Bayesian Exponential Random Graphs in R: Bayesian parameter estimation

-Then we can use the \code{bergm} function to sample from the posterior distribution using the MCMC algorithm described above.
+The format of the model specification is the same of an \code{ergm} formula: \begin{CodeChunk} \begin{CodeInput} R> formula <- y ~ edges + mutual + ctriple("job") \end{CodeInput} \end{CodeChunk} Then we can use the \code{bergm} function to sample from the posterior distribution using the MCMC algorithm described above.
 In this example we use the parallel ADS procedure described in Section~\ref{sec:ads}.
 By default, the number of chains in the population is set as twice the number of dimensions of the model.
 It is possible to choose a different number of chains by using the argument \code{nchains}.
 In order to perform the block-site update described in Section \ref{sec:block-update} it is necessary to set \code{nchains} = 1.
 For each chain, we can then set the number of burn-in iterations (\code{burn.in}) and the number of iterations after the burn-in (\code{main.iters}).
-The number of iterations used to simulate a network $\bfy'$ at each iteration is defined by the argument \code{aux.iters}.

-The population MCMC with parallel ADS move is the default procedure of the \code{bergm} function.
+The number of iterations used to simulate a network $\bfy'$ at each iteration is defined by the argument \code{aux.iters}. \begin{CodeChunk} \begin{CodeInput} R> post.est <- bergm(formula, + burn.in=500, + gamma=0.7, + main.iters=1500, + aux.iters=25000) \end{CodeInput} \end{CodeChunk} The population MCMC with parallel ADS move is the default procedure of the \code{bergm} function.
 The total number of iterations, e.g., the size of the posterior sample, is \code{nchains} $\times$ \code{main.iters}.
 The proposal covariance structure $\bfSigma_{\epsilon}$ is defined by the argument \code{sigma.epsilon} which is set to be a diagonal matrix with every diagonal entry equal to a small number.
-In many cases, good mixing of the chain is ensured by a sensible tuning of the parallel ADS move factor \code{gamma} and therefore the argument \code{sigma.epsilon} can be generally left at its default setting.
+In many cases, good mixing of the chain is ensured by a sensible tuning of the parallel ADS move factor \code{gamma} and therefore the argument \code{sigma.epsilon} can be generally left at its default value.
+The parameter \code{gamma} can be easily tuned to achieve a suitable acceptance rate by starting from its default value ($0.5$).
+Empirically it has been observed that the value of \code{gamma} can range from $0.1$ to $1.5$ depending on the size of network and the kind of network statistics included in the model.

 As said above, parallel ADS is adopted as the default procedure but it is automatically disabled in the case of uni-dimensional models where the block-update sampler is used and the argument \code{gamma} is used to tune the variance of the normal proposal distribution $\epsilon$.

-After completing the estimation, \code{post.est} is an object of the class \code{bergm} and contains a list of attributes among which are the real and CPU time (in seconds) taken by the estimation process: